gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 > turn on the screen and it's just this world that exists on TV. **I think you
 > gain something by not knowing how they're made.**

-#### — Rockstar Games' co-founder Dan Houser on the development of Red Dead Redemption 2 [^15]
+#### — Rockstar Games' co-founder Dan Houser on the development of Red Dead Redemption 2 [^18]

 There is no real reason why workers and consumers should have different interests or be at odds with one another.
-When you think about it, it sounds absurd!
-Many workers take a great deal of pride and personal satisfaction from making games that players love to play, and without workers there would be no games for players to enjoy in the first place.
+It sounds absurd when you think about
+it: many workers take a great deal of pride and personal satisfaction from making games that players love to play, and without workers there would be no games for players to enjoy in the first place.
 Unfortunately, **many players don't know the conditions under which games are made** (in large part because